CrackLewis/lewis-fswizard/README.md

 ## Disclaimer

 The source code of this repository can only be used for personal learning purposes.
-The source code and its creators are not responsible for the use of the source code.
+The creator of the source code in this repository is not responsible for the use of the source code.
 Any form of improper use is at your own peril.

 For more details view the LICENSE file.